What Is Prose In Literature? Top 5 Examples

 Newspaper Articles

-Newspaper articles are often written in prose format, with the reporter telling the story as it unfolded in real life, using language that follows the way people usually speak.
+Newspaper articles are often written in prose, with the reporter telling the story as it unfolded in real life, using language that follows how people usually speak.

 Check out our canonical literature explainer.